joe-bryan/austin-real-estate-de-zoomcamp/README.md

 ### 2. Project Configuration

-To reproduce this project, a Google Cloud account is needed.
+To reproduce this project, a [Google Cloud](https://www.cloud.google.com) account is needed.
+The steps below highlight what is needed.
+Side note, this project can also be run locally, but I have not fully tested it.

 * If you don't have an account, create an account with your Google email.
-* Setup a project with an appropriate name.
-E.g., "austin-real-estate" and save the Project ID as it will be used later on in various resources.
+* Create a project with an appropriate name, e.g., "austin-real-estate", and save the Project ID as it will be used later in various resources.
-*
+* Follow the instructions in this article called, ["Setting up the development environment on Google Virtual Machine"](https://itsadityagupta.hashnode.dev/setting-up-the-development-environment-on-google-virtual-machine) by Aditya Gupta to get a virtual machine ready.
+You can skip the sections: ```Installing Pgcli```, ```Installiing Pyspark```, and ```Cloning the course repo```.

+#### A. Terraform